kyma-project/serverless/docs/user/tutorials/01-20-expose-function.md

       export NAME={FUNCTION_NAME}
       export NAMESPACE={NAMESPACE_NAME}
       ```
+   > [!NOTE]
-   >**NOTE:** The Function takes the name from the Function CR name.
+   > The Function takes the name from the Function CR name.
 The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.
 2. Download the latest configuration of the Function from the cluster.
 This way, you update the local `config.yaml` file with the Function's code.

   ```bash